GLOBAL MARKETS-Wall Street rebounds, sterling steadies after tumble

 By Lawrence Delevingne and Carolyn Cohn

-Sept 27 (Reuters) - U.S. stocks gained and sterling bounced from this week's record lows against the dollar on Tuesday as investors took stock after recent sharp market moves.
+Sept 27 (Reuters) - U.S. stocks opened higher and sterling bounced from this week's record lows against the dollar on Tuesday as investors took stock after recent sharp market moves.

-The Dow Jones Industrial Average .DJI, the S&P 500 .SPX and the Nasdaq Composite .IXIC all added between 1% and 2% after Wall Street fell deeper into a bear market in the previous session.
-Benchmark 10-year Treasury yields US10YT=RR ticked up from Monday's 12-year high and the dollar added to 20-year highs on a basket of other currencies.
+The Dow Jones Industrial Average .DJI, the S&P 500 .SPX and the Nasdaq Composite .IXIC added between 1% and 2% after Wall Street fell deeper into a bear market in the previous session.
+Benchmark 10-year Treasury yields US10YT=RR ticked up from Monday's 12-year high and the dollar eased from 20-year highs on a basket of currencies.

 The Fed will need to raise interest rates by at least another percentage point this year, Chicago Fed President Charles Evans said on Tuesday, a more aggressive stance than he has previously embraced that underscores the central bank's hardening resolve to quash too-high inflation.